With a little planning, even older data centers can go green – 5 Steps to a greener data center!

 - Data Center Airflow

 The desired path of air in the data center is out of the air conditioning equipment, through the IT equipment and the back to the air conditioning equipment.
 There are 2 other paths that the air can take:

 - Air from the outlet of the air conditioning equipment can return directly to the input, robbing cooling effectiveness and reducing the total capacity of the air conditioning equipment.
 This effect is called “short cycling”

-Your datacenter’s PUE, or Power Usage Effectiveness, is a metric used to express the energy efficiency of your datacenter.
-PUE is equal to: with efficiency increasing as the value approaches 1.(1) DCiE, or datacenter infrastructure efficiency, is simply the reciprocal of PUE.
-Knowing your current PUE will allow you to both set goals for and track efficiency improvements within your datacenter.
-42u’s online PUE calculator, found at http://www.42u.com/measurement/pue-dcie.htm, can help you calculate your current PUE and set energy efficiency goals based on cost and energy savings.
+Your data center’s PUE, or Power Usage Effectiveness, is a metric used to express the energy efficiency of your data center.
+PUE is equal to: with efficiency increasing as the value approaches 1.(1) DCiE, or data center infrastructure efficiency, is simply the reciprocal of PUE.
+Knowing your current PUE will allow you to both set goals for and track efficiency improvements within your data center.
+42u’s online PUE calculator, found at https://www.42u.com/measurement/pue-dcie.htm, can help you calculate your current PUE and set energy efficiency goals based on cost and energy savings.

 An efficient data center can save you money and ensure that your business runs smoothly.
 By understanding your data center environment, you can not only save time and money, but reduce energy consumption and emissions.
 An efficient data center is not just good for your business and wallet; it’s also the environmentally and socially responsible way to manage your operations.